devendra-mandava/Weather-App/README.md

 Features -
 1) Displays the weather forecast of any location across the world.
 2) Enables us to get the current location weather details.
-3) Provides details about the temperature, wind speed and humidity.
+3) Provides details about the temperature, pressure and humidity.
 4) Also provides the details for the searched city.
 5) Can able to see next few days weather data.